 Workers’ comp is required for almost every business

 For instance, in Illinois, penalties include up to 3 years in prison and a fine of up to $500 per day*

 What’s covered by workers’ compensation insurance?

-If one of your team members becomes ill or is injured due to their work, they are covered for related medical care and economic losses.
+In case one of your team members becomes ill or is injured due to their work, workers’ compensation covers them for related medical care and economic losses.